radical-lab/radical-lab.github.io/README.md

 * i need to make my own communication hardware from scratch; cryptography isn't enough
 * [ ] gun(s) c̄ silencer(s) (whisper "(hello)" to my little friend; /hit?h/' name is World)
 * [ ] gañjā (i'm running low; oṃ śivāya namaḥ, patraṁ puṣpaṁ phalaṁ toyaṁ,..)
-* [X] colourful qizen plasma portal lighter; this only took about two months to get to me, it should be delivered to my bedroom tomorrow as demanded (i am still waiting before i order any"-thing" else, so i'm not expecting, nor unsuspecting, but iprefer gañjā)
+* [x] colourful qizen plasma portal lighter; this only took about two months to get to me, it should be delivered to my bedroom tomorrow as demanded (i am still waiting before i order any"-thing" else, so i'm not expecting, nor unsuspecting, but iprefer gañjā) …this "-thing" freaks me out whenever i turn it on; the first time it arc'd out beyond the second dimension; closing it will turn it off manually; it doesn't change colour when i move it around
 * [ ] 0.001 scale
 * [ ] a dozen boveda packs
 * [ ] hippy smokebuddy (i already have a rasta grinder; i need a śiva chillum)